Authorities: Puppy sales were scam

-A federal grand jury this week indicted two Malvern residents in an alleged nationwide scam involving "purebred" puppies, the office for the U.S. attorney for the Eastern District of Arkansas announced Wednesday.
+A federal grand jury last week indicted two Malvern residents in an alleged nationwide scam involving "purebred" puppies, the office for the U.S. attorney for the Eastern District of Arkansas announced Wednesday.

 Helda Verla Berinyuy, 31, and Thierry Assoueesoh Ekwelle, 31, have been charged with one count each of conspiracy to commit wire fraud and 22 counts of wire fraud over allegations of trying to sell "purebred, registered puppies that did not actually exist," according to a news release from the U.S. attorney's office.